UC-ConSERT/Janes/README.md

 Why are all of my for loops now requiring me to cd ? have changed first line ... maybe this fixes it...

+# 17/11/22
+IMPORTANT: The SD calculation in 5_3_calculating_statistics_tuturuatu.sh AND tlr_indv_stats.sh is WRONG!!
+The operation works well, but it doesn't output the SD… not sure what it is calculating…

 Necessary programs:
 - samtools